klagan/klagan/README.md

 Skills: c# / terraform / bash / powershell / azure / linux / mary jane / json

 - 🔭 I’m currently working on this and that
-- 🌱 I’m currently learning to read documentatuion
+- 🌱 I’m currently learning to read documentation
 - 👯 I’m looking to collaborate on devops-y or .net core-y stuff
 - 🤔 I’m looking for help with everything
 - 💬 Ask me about anything